When can children go trick or treating on their own: what's the law?

-So, in the end, there’s no real right or wrong answer: you have to judge what’s right for your child – depending on where you live, how well you know your neighbours, if your child's friends are going with them, how long they'll be out for, where they'll be going – and how mature and streetsmart your child is.
+So, in the end, if your child wants to trick or treat without you, you have to judge whether you're OK with that – depending on where you live, how well you know your neighbours, if your child's friends are going with them, how long they'll be out for, where they'll be going and how mature and streetsmart your child is.

-Truth be told, though, by the time you judge they're old enough to go alone, they may well consider trick or treating too ‘babyish’ and be on to the next thing, like having Halloween parties with their friends…
+And, truth be told, by the time they're teenagers, they'll probably consider trick or treating too "babyish" and be wanting to go to Halloween parties with their friends instead...

-- Don’t knock at a door without a pumpkin outside / or that’s not decorated
+- Don’t knock at a door that doesn't have a pumpkin outside or isn't otherwise decorated for Halloween

-- Remember that very old and very young people can be easily scared by masks and gory costumes: wait to see who opens the door before you go full-throttle scary
+- Remember that very old and very young people can be easily frightened by masks and gory costumes: wait to see who opens the door before you go full-throttle scary

 - Always carry a torch and a phone (or make sure the accompanying adult does)

 - Never throw flour/eggs as your 'trick' (they're just too messy and people will get annoyed)

 - Stay on well-lit streets in an area you know

 - Agree a time you'll stop trick or treating and and come home